jgosmann/goppy/README.rst

 * Estimation of the log likelihood and its derivative.
 * Well documented.
 * `Good test coverage. <https://coveralls.io/r/jgosmann/goppy>`_
+* Supports Python 2.6, 2.7, 3.2, and 3.3.
+Later versions are likely to work as
+  well.
 * MIT license.

 Documentation